Welcome to my blog! In the pages within, you’ll find sermons, writings, videos, musings, and—if I know me—a few pictures of food!

-My name is Bret and I have been in this ministry thing in one form or another since 1986.
+I’ve been in the ministry of one form or another since 1986.
 I’ve worked in churches and parachurch organizations.
-In churches, I’ve been an associate, the lone preacher and a senior pastor.
-I’ve been hired, fired and for a while I sold lumber.
+I’ve served as an associate minister, the lone preacher, and the senior pastor.
+I even sold lumber for a while.

-I have also been the recipient of some amazing grace.
+And I have been the recipient of some amazing grace!

 I Have an Amazing Family

 My wife and I have three children, two still at home.
 Our son has autism and is “very high on the spectrum.”
 He’s non-speaking and communicates with an iPad, a little sign language, a few shouts, and the occasional pinch.
 His life is full of challenges, and he meets them all head-on.
 He’s absolutely amazing!